Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/redshift.md

 description: Upload your Amplitude event data to your Redshift account with recurring exports.
 ---

 Upload your Amplitude event data into your Redshift account.
-You can set up recurring syncs through the Amplitude UI, as well as manually initiate a sync of your historical data.
+You can set up recurring syncs through the Amplitude UI, as well as manually start a sync of your historical data.

 ## Set up a recurring data export to Redshift

 Creating a recurring data export is a simple, three-step process you can handle yourself.
-Each sync will complete within five to ten minutes, you will be able to monitor the status of each job.
+Each sync completes within five to ten minutes, can you can monitor the status of each job.

 To set up a recurring export of your Amplitude data to Redshift, follow these steps: